Adult Safeguarding Training and Development

 The Bristol Safeguarding Adults Board is working with the Bristol Safeguarding Children Board to develop inter-agency training courses available for professionals who work with adults with care and support needs.
-This should be available in Spring 2018, and further information will be available in due course.

 The below materials have been made available for the development of the professional workforce across Bristol.

 These training resource updates can be used to signpost your workforce to a number of resources which can be used for staff development, team meetings and training days.
 They contain information about learning from SARs, conferences, new policies, and available training.

 Guidance on making a Safeguarding Adults Referral

 The below presentation with guidance notes has been developed for use by organisations to cascade best practice in making high quality referrals to Bristol's front door service.

 Examples of a poorly completed referral and a good referral have also been created.

 BSAB Annual Conference 2018 – Adult Exploitation, Mate Crime and Coercive Control